gridsome/gridsome.org/docs/config.md

 - Type `number`
 - Default `8080`

-## outDir
+## outputDir

 - Type `string`
 - Default `'dist'`

-Set custom folder for generated files on `gridsome build`.
+The directory where the production build files will be generated in when running `gridsome build`.